Involutive bordered Floer homology: Rigidity results

 \section{Rigidity results}

-In this section we prove that, up to homotopy, there are unique graded homotopy equivalences between certain modules.
+In this section we prove that, up to homotopy, there are unique homogeneous homotopy equivalences between certain modules.
 The results in this section were originally observed by P.\ Ozsv\'ath, D.\ Thurston, and the second author.

-We will call a map (and, in particular, a homotopy equivalence) $f$ \emph{graded} if $f$ is homogeneous with respect to the grading on morphism spaces (cf.~Section~\ref{sec:gradings}). \begin{lemma} Let $Y_{0^k}$ be the $0$-framed handlebody of genus $k$ and $\CFDa(Y_{0^k})$ the standard type $D$ module for $Y_{0^k}$ (as in Section~\ref{sec:comp-hb}).
-Then there is a unique graded homotopy equivalence $\CFDa(Y_{0^k})\to\CFDa(Y_{0^k})$. \end{lemma} \begin{proof} Let $f^1\co \CFDa(Y_{0^k})\to\CFDa(Y_{0^k})$ be a graded homotopy equivalence.
+We will call a map (and, in particular, a homotopy equivalence) $f$ \emph{homogeneous} if $f$ is homogeneous with respect to the grading on morphism spaces (cf.~Section~\ref{sec:gradings}). \begin{lemma} Let $Y_{0^k}$ be the $0$-framed handlebody of genus $k$ and $\CFDa(Y_{0^k})$ the standard type $D$ module for $Y_{0^k}$ (as in Section~\ref{sec:comp-hb}).
+Then there is a unique homogeneous homotopy equivalence $\CFDa(Y_{0^k})\to\CFDa(Y_{0^k})$. \end{lemma} \begin{proof} Let $f^1\co \CFDa(Y_{0^k})\to\CFDa(Y_{0^k})$ be a homogeneous homotopy equivalence.
 Write

 where the $a_i$ are strand diagrams (basic elements of $\Alg(-\PMC_k)$).
 Let $\mathscr{I}\subset\Alg(-\PMC_k)$ denote the ideal spanned by strand diagrams not of the form $I(\mathbf{s})$ (i.e., in which at least one strand is not horizontal).
 Then, as algebras,